 - While these optional maintenance costs for homeowners average at about $2,000 a year, keep in mind the price tag of other, non-optional maintenance costs like pest control, repairs, even utilities.

 - You may consider purchasing a home warranty along with your home, which may cover things like broken appliances, air conditioners, heating systems, even your home’s roof.
-You may be able to negotiate the cost of the home warranty when you purchase the home from the seller, which can save you between $300-$500.
+You may be able to negotiate the cost of the home warranty when you purchase the home from the seller, which can save you hundreds of dollars a year.